spehatgoogle/terraform_experiments/README.md

 # terraform_experiments
 Experimental work with terraform on GCP
+Taken from CFT